tradle/why-hypercore/FAQ.md

 Hypercore is so much more.
 It is a foundation to create apps, that is storage, conent distribution, compute, messaging, networking, analytics, AI and more.

 We believe the answer exists elsewhere.
-We call this concept a Personal Cloud and it will make Hypercore shine.
+We call this concept a Personal Cloud, an always-available durable peer, companion to my other less capable personal devices, a place where Hypercore apps can run.
+We beleive Personal Cloud will make Hypercore shine.

 ### Hyper: who is using Hypercore modules?